GeorgeGordens/inpostCalc/README.md

 # bottlepy-web-app
-Simple Web Application on BottlePy framework
+Simple Web Application example on BottlePy framework
+#### This simple example will be useful for beginner programmers.